microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

 ## RTSP Server
 The RTSP server control implements RTSP protocol to negotiate and setup RTP streaming to the clients from the RTPSink instances it holds.
 The RTSP Server controls the network side interface (INetworkMediaStreamSink) for all the sinks that it controls.
-An instance of RTSP Server can be created by using the factory method-
+An instance of RTSP Server can be created by using the factory method:

 ---
 ```